Home ยป Recipes ยป Course ยป Breakfast

 top down view of egg whites and cottage cheese blended in silicone molds

-• Freezer: Freeze on a baking sheet, then store in a freezer bag for 2 months.
+• Freezer: Freeze on a baking sheet first so they don’t stick together, then transfer to a freezer bag.
+Good for up to 2 months.

 close up shot of a homemade version of starbucks egg white bites